Free Walking Tour Berlin

 Pro Tip: Attend a Workshop

-Street Art in Friedrichshain: Where Creativity Knows No Bounds
+Street Art in Friedrichshain: Creativity Knows No Bounds where.

 Pro Tip: Take a Guided Street Art Tour

-Kulturforum: A Hub for Music, Art, and Architecture
+Kulturforum: Music, Art, and Architecture Hub

 Pro Tip: Catch a Concert or Exhibition